cakephp/docs/en/getting-started/cakephp-conventions.rst

         }
     }

-    ?>

 While the page http://www.example.com/news/latest/ would be accessible to the user as usual, someone trying to get to the page http://www.example.com/news/\_findNewArticles/ would get an error, because the method is preceded with an underscore.
+You can also use PHP's visbility keywords to indicate whether or not a method can be accessed from a url.
+Non-public methods cannot be accessed.

 URL Considerations for Controller Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you've just seen, single word controllers map easily to a simple
 lower case URL path.
 For example, ``ApplesController`` (which would
-be defined in the file name 'apples\_controller.php') is accessed
+be defined in the file name 'ApplesController.php') is accessed
 from http://example.com/apples.

 Multiple word controllers *can* be any 'inflected' form which